About the course

 You are encouraged to undertake a paid placement year to further develop your business connections and practical skills whilst working for real-world organisation.

 - accounting and finance

 BBA Business Administration is taught at Essex Business School, ranked in the UK’s top 20 business schools by the Chartered Association of Business Schools.
 We’re in the top 25 in the UK for research excellence (REF, 2014) and use the latest thinking in our teaching to ensure your education is at the cutting edge of current and emerging trends.
-We’re a school which places a strong emphasis on responsible management and sustainable business practice, with students and staff joining us from all over the world.

 You may decide to study abroad during your third year and take advantage of our fee-wavier during this period.

 By opting for our four-year BBA Business Administration, you can spend a year studying at one of our exchange partners in the United States, Europe, Canada, Australia, New Zealand, Latin America, the Middle East, Hong Kong or Japan.
 Your degree content remains otherwise the same as the three-year course.

 Studying abroad can enhance your career prospects by broadening your degree both socially and academically.
 You experience other cultures and languages and prove to employers that you’re mature, flexible and organised.

 As an alternative, we also offer a work placement year option at no extra cost in tuition fees.